s-shifat/PDF-Merger/README.md

- I have also provided two sample pdfs in directory [samples](https://github.com/s-shifat/mrg-pdf/tree/main/samples) If you need to test them<br>
+ I have also provided two sample pdfs in directory [samples](https://github.com/s-shifat/mrg-pdf/tree/main/samples) If you need to test them

 ###### Also if you need, feel free to clone the repository to modify the source code.